tobycmurray/phantom-lint/README.md

 ## Examples

-Example test cases, which are all real papers obtained from [arXiv](https://arxiv.org/), are in the `tests/` directory.
+Example test cases, including real papers obtained from [arXiv](https://arxiv.org/), are in the `tests/` directory.

 Papers with unwanted hidden phrases are in the `tests/bad/` directory.
-Those papers were taken from the list that appears in https://arxiv.org/pdf/2507.06185, which is the paper "Hidden Prompts in Manuscripts Exploit AI-Assisted Peer Review".
+Many of those papers were taken from the list that appears in https://arxiv.org/pdf/2507.06185, which is the paper "Hidden Prompts in Manuscripts Exploit AI-Assisted Peer Review".